Dorset Joint Railway

 |Part of the lever-frame||Indicator Lock

-Thanks to Steve Erlicher and Peter Kay for material from the Public Records Office, to Mike Arlett for personal reminiscences and additional archive material, also the late Harry Wiltshire and Ivo Peters.
+Thanks to Steve Ehrlicher and Peter Kay for material from The National Archives, to Mike Arlett for personal reminiscences and additional archive material, also the late Harry Wiltshire and Ivo Peters.

 Midford signal-box exterior and interior photographs © Ian Scrimgeour courtesy Signalling Record Society.